cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;The important thing is not to stop questioning.
-Curiosity has its own reason for existing.&quot;</em> <br>
+<em>&quot;Having an open mind is one of the most important qualities we can possess.
+Once our minds close, we stop evolving.&quot;</em> <br>
-— Albert Einstein
+— Yanni

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>